rahil-g/eeno/README.md

 ```
 $ python3 sim_snmp.py 3
 ```
 More options can be cheked using -h.
-The sim_snmp.py app simulates SNMP agents based on simulation data stored in .snmprec files in /data directory.
+The sim_snmp.py app simulates SNMP agents based on simulation data stored in .snmprec files in the data/ directory.
 The simple plain-text files are in the format OID|TYPE|VALUE format.

 >The entity<#>.snmprec files are based on the ENTITY MIB defined in [RFC 6933](https://tools.ietf.org/html/rfc6933) and are used to identify the specific device label and its entPhysicalIndex.